 Dr. Uhl joined the Okanagan School of Engineering at the University of British Columbia in January 2019.
 With a focus on materials and technologies for solar energy conversion, Dr. Uhl develops printed solar cells, tandem devices, and photoelectrochemical devices for clean and renewable electricity and storable fuels.
-His devices currently hold the world record for the highest power conversion efficiency for Culn(S,Se)2 solar cells from any non-vacuum process.
-Dr. Uhl has filed two patents on solution-processed chalcogenide solar cells, is the author of an invited book chapter on perovskite solar cells, Guest Editor for the scientific journal Thin Solid Films, Associate Editor for Frontiers in Energy Research, and Principal’s Research Chair in Solar Energy Conversion (Tier 2).
+His devices achieved the world record for the highest power conversion efficiency for Culn(S,Se)2 solar cells from any non-vacuum process.
+Dr. Uhl has filed two patents on solution-processed chalcogenide solar cells, is the author of an invited book chapter on perovskite solar cells, Guest Editor for the scientific journal Thin Solid Films, Associate Editor for Frontiers in Energy Research, Lead for the UBC Research Excellence Cluster on Solar Energy for Net Zero, and Principal’s Research Chair in Solar Energy Conversion (Tier 2).

 Research Associate – Chemical Engineering – Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland